Breaking the silence:

 Throughout history, every world religion has faced challenges when addressing the existence of domestic abuse within their faith communities.
 Reactions to domestic abuse have varied from half-hearted acknowledgement to silence, and, at worse, complete denial that such a horrific crime could occur within their community.
 Academic Naomi Graetz explains how a ‘phenomenon of evasiveness’ is often upheld by religious leaders in the Jewish tradition regarding domestic abuse, a stance that is commonly taken within other religious traditions.

 As COVID-19 restrictions swept Europe in March 2020, victims of domestic abuse found themselves locked inside with their abusers and, tragically, cases of abuse rose exponentially.
-Religious leaders could not ignore this evidence and within the UK, they have begun to take steps to further acknowledge abuse within their communities as well as provide essential support to victims.
+Religious leaders could not ignore this evidence and within the UK, they have begun to take steps to further acknowledge abuse within their communities as well as provide support to victims.
 An essential aspect that has further prompted the response of religious leaders within the UK has been the acknowledgement, from the late 20th century onwards, that domestic abuse is a highly complex phenomenon.
 Leaders have begun to realise that abuse goes beyond just the physical to include emotional, psychological, sexual, financial, and, most crucial to religious communities, spiritual abuse.

 This having been said, this article will look both at the work being done by religious communities in the UK to raise awareness of spiritual abuse since COVID-19 began, while also reflecting on why it has taken a global pandemic for religious communities to listen to and help those suffering from spiritual abuse.